(c) 2024 PillSync.com

 • are of Asian descent.

 • are pregnant or think you may be pregnant, or are planning to become pregnant.
-If you become pregnant while taking rosuvastatin tablets, call your healthcare provider right away to discuss your rosuvastatin tablets treatment.
+If you become pregnant while taking rosuvastatin tablets, call your healthcare provider right away to discuss your rosuvastatin tablet treatment.

-Especially tell your doctor if you take:
+Especially tell your healthcare provider if you take:

 • cyclosporine (a medicine for your immune system)